EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 Default value: DISABLED

 <b>hostRoute</b>
-Advertise a route for the VIP address using the dynamic routing protocols running on the NetScaler appliance.
+Option to push the VIP to ZebOS routing table for Kernel route redistribution through dynamic routing protocols Possible values: ENABLED, DISABLED

+<b>networkRoute</b>
+Option to push the SNIP subnet to ZebOS routing table for Kernel route redistribution through dynamic routing protocol.
 Possible values: ENABLED, DISABLED

+<b>tag</b>
+Tag value for the network/host route associated with this IP.
+Default value: 0
+Minimum value: 0

 <b>hostRtGw</b>
 IP address of the gateway of the route for this VIP address.